christinej697/Investment-App/README.md

 <h1 align = "center"> Investment Web Application: StockSmart </h1>

-_This project served as a general introduction to different tools that will be used throughout the CSCI 460 course, including virtual machines, the command line, README/Markdown, and Github.
-In the PA0 directory, there are subdirectories for task 5 and task 6 that contain the pertinent files for each task._
-_Main Contributors: Yuehchen Tsou and Christine Johnson_
+_Main Contributors: Yuehchen Tsou and Christine Johnson
-<br>_This directory contains code for the StockSmart website application.
+<br>This directory contains code for the StockSmart website application.
 The application is being created as a capstone project for Montana State University.
 The main code for the application is written in Python using the Flask framework and html to format the website.
 SQL is used for data manipulation._

 # Table of Contents
 1. [Technologies Used](#Technologies)